2026 real estate lead management playbook

 Clean the pipeline

-Every brokerage is sitting on more future business than it realizes.
 Reactivation is simply the discipline (and we do mean that in the literal sense) of not forgetting your customers.
 Life changes and timelines shift – the lead that wasn’t ready six months ago might be your next listing.

 This stage gives older leads a defined home instead of letting them quietly die in your CRM database.
 It supports long-term nurture and periodic check-ins that feel human instead of desperate.